 A statewide screening program in all of New Jersey’s birthing facilities was successfully implemented with the screening of 99 percent of all eligible 75,324 infants born between August 31, 2011 through May 31, 2012 .
 Other findings included:

 ●Of the 49 infants who failed pulse oximetry screening, 30 had diagnostic evaluation solely based on a failed screening result.
 Three of the 30 infants were diagnosed with previously unsuspected critical CHD that included d-TGA, TA, and aortic coarctation with aortic arch hypoplasia.
-Seventeen patients who failed screening were diagnosed with other conditions including culture-negative sepsis, noncritical CHD (eg, ventricular septal defect), pneumonia, and pulmonary hypertension, and the remaining 10 patients had no identified abnormality.
+Overall the false-positive rate was 0.04 percent with 17 patients diagnosed with other conditions including culture-negative sepsis, noncritical CHD (eg, ventricular septal defect), pneumonia, and pulmonary hypertension; the remaining 10 patients had no identified abnormality.

 ●Nineteen patients who failed pulse oximetry screening had clinical indicators that would have resulted in diagnostic evaluation including four with critical CHD (TGA, HLHS, TAPVC, and interrupted aortic arch).
 Of the remaining 15 patients, 13 had other cardiac or noncardiac conditions (eg, pneumothorax), and in two patients, no diagnosis was made.